black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 # Step 34
 Your final regular expression will look for strings like dear friend.
 Declare a dearRegex and assign it a regular expression that will match the string dear friend.
 Remember to make it case insensitive, and add it to your denyList array.

+# Step 35
+To put everything you have learned together, update your dearRegex to map the vowels to the corresponding numbers (note that i should match 1, and also match the pipe symbol |), and to match whole words.

+With that, your spam filter project is complete.